chef-boneyard/chef-provisioning/docs/configuration.md

 ## Installing drivers

-chef-metal drivers are generally named chef-metal-<drivername>.
-To install, just use `gem install chef-metal-docker` (for instance).
-Fog and Vagrant come pre-installed when you install chef-metal.
+chef-provisioning drivers are generally named chef-provisioning-<drivername>.
+To install, just use `gem install chef-provisioning-docker` (for instance).
+Fog and Vagrant come pre-installed when you install chef-provisioning.

 ## Using a driver